29th (Worcestershire) Regiment of Foot: Formation in 1694 to end of the 18th Century

 George Boscawen replaced Hopson as Colonel in 1752 and his brother, Admiral Edward Boscawen presented him with 10 black youths taken in the 1759 Invasion of Guadeloupe.
 They were employed as regimental drummers, a tradition that continued until 1843.

 Together with the 14th Regiment of Foot, the 29th was posted to Boston in 1768.
 On 5 March 1770, members of the Grenadier company under Captain Thomas Preston were involved in the Boston Massacre, when five colonists died during a riot in front of the Boston customs house.
 The 29th was later dubbed the Vein Openers, for allegedly drawing first blood in the American Revolution.

 Those involved were tried for murder, defended by John Adams, a future President of the United States; two soldiers, Hugh Montgomery and Matthew Kilroy were found guilty of manslaughter and branded on the thumb.
 Preston and the others were found not guilty and following the trial, the regiment moved to British-controlled Florida in 1771, then to England in 1773.

 During the American Revolutionary War in 1775, the Americans tried to capture Quebec City; they were forced to retreat but the 29th arrived in Quebec in June 1776 to reinforce British forces in what is now modern Canada.
-The Light and Grenadier companies were detached to join the 1777 Saratoga campaign, and fought at the Battle of Hubbardton on 7 July under Brigadier Simon Fraser.
+The Light and Grenadier companies were detached to join the 1777 Saratoga campaign, and fought at the Battle of Hubbardton on 7 July under Brigadier General Simon Fraser.
 Following defeat in the Battles of Saratoga, these companies surrendered with the rest of Burgoyne's force in October 1777.
 The other eight remained in Canada, fighting in a number of raids and small battles along the Vermont and New York state frontiers.